Macrometacorp/support-sample-apps/StoreFulfillment/StoreFulfillment.md

 ## Store Fulfillment

+**Category:** This is a sample app.
+For this particular case, stream workers are used for real-time data extractionn and manipulation.

 ## Summary:

 The following code defines a stream worker application that ships needed items to a specific city.
 It reads data from a source table 'SourceTable', filters the items that need restocking, calculates the shipping amount, and then inserts the resulting data into a global table called 'OutputTable'.